-At the end of the course, the students take a practical and theory examination set by Leiths and successful candidates are awarded a graded Leiths Certificate in Food and Wine.
+At the end of the course, the students take a practical examination set by Leiths and successful candidates are awarded a graded Leiths Certificate in Confident Cooking.

-Students also complete a Level 2 Food Safety Award which along with the Certificate can be used to find employment in a variety of family level cooking roles, through the agency, 'Leiths List'.
-Should they decide to take up cooking professionally they would be eligible for the Two Term Diploma at Leiths School of Food and Wine which could open doors to a wide range of opportunities within the industry.
+Students also complete a Level 2 Food Safety and Allergens Awareness Award which along with the Certificate can be used to find employment in a variety of family level cooking roles, through the agency, 'Leiths List'.
+Should they decide to take up cooking professionally they would be eligible for the Diploma course at Leiths School of Food and Wine which could open doors to a wide range of opportunities within the industry.

 What further study and careers could Leiths lead to?

-Food and Nutritional Sciences; Culinary Arts and Professional Cookery; Catering and Hospitality.
+Food and Nutritional Sciences; Culinary Arts and Professional Cookery; Catering and Hospitality; Food Photography; Events Management; Food Journalism; Recipe Development.
+21